 a) Software Distribution Execution Requests Tab

-Note that the below example is an “optional request” program and that is the meaning of the ICON shown in the screen shot.
+Note that the below example is an “optional request” program, which is the ICON meaning shown in the screenshot.

 This tab contains information about all previously run programs.
 This information is stored in the registry.
 This is the famous advertisement execution history

 This tab will get you the details of Cache folder location, Maximum Cache Size, etc. There are three main items on this tab: Cache Configuration, Cached Items (list of already cached items in the cache folder), and Downloading Items (Currently downloading items into cache folder).

 All the details related to “Mandatory Advertisements With Future Executions,” “Optional Advertisements,” and “Past Mandatory Advertisements With No Future Scheduled Executions are available” under this tab.